NTIG-Uppsala/elevhalsa-skylt/README.md

 ### Connect to the Raspberry Pi
     1. Open VNC Viewer, enter the IP of the RPi in the top of the VNC application.
 If you’ve entered the correct IP Address, you will be prompted for your Raspberry Pi user credentials.
     3. Enter the Raspberry Pi user credentials and all done!
-You should now be able to remote access your Raspberry Pi from this workstation or any other devices with VNC Viewer configured.
+You shall now be able to remote access your Raspberry Pi from this workstation or any other devices with VNC Viewer configured.

 ## Custom Shortcuts